Waltham Abbey

 - David Beckham is a regular at Tony’s Pie & Mash in Market Square

-- Waltham Abbey takes its name from the Abbey Church of Waltham Holy Cross, an ancient yet important monument in the town’s long colourful history
+- Waltham Abbey takes its name from the Abbey Church of Waltham Holy Cross, an ancient yet important monument in the town’s long and colourful history

 Why Waltham Abbey?

-A short journey will bring you to the London Underground’s central line and British Rail Station, while the M25 motorway is conveniently located only a stone’s throw away.
 With an excellent selection of schools and a bustling local economy offering a variety of produce, dining out and activities to interest everyone, Waltham Abbey combines peaceful surroundings with the vitality of small-town life.

 Architecture & Property